LauritzCode/Cipher/README.md

 Expected output: Encrypted message from helloworld to khoorzruog.

 cipher type = caesar.
 Mode = encrypt.
 Message = helloworld.
 Shift = 3.

+Options of running: Pick either caesar or vigenere.
+Thereafter pick either encrypt or decrypt, followed by the message and shift(caesar) or key(vigenere).